paul-blackwell/Github-Jobs-App/README.md

 # Github Jobs API

 This app the allows you to search jobs from the Github Jobs API and save them locally.
-I made this project to go over some of the concepts I wasn’t confident with from a course I was undertaking [The-Modern-React-Bootcamp-Hooks-Context-NextJS-Router](https://fervent-goldwasser-8daebc.netlify.app/).
+I made this project to go over some of the concepts I wasn’t confident with from a course I was undertaking [The-Modern-React-Bootcamp-Hooks-Context-NextJS-Router](https://www.udemy.com/course/modern-react-bootcamp/).
+Link to live site: [Github Jobs App](https://fervent-goldwasser-8daebc.netlify.app/)